CLARIAH/virtuoso-quad-log/README.md

 the graph-splitter can be left out of the chain.
 The `resourcesync-generator`
 bundles the rdf-patch files in zip-files and publishes them in accordance with the Resource Sync Framework.
-In case N-Quads are subdivided along graph iri, each folder will be represented as a distinct set of resources.
+In case N-Quads are subdivided along graph iri in separate folders, each folder will be represented as a distinct set of resources.
 The quad-logger, the graph-splitter and the resourcesync-generator can be deployed as
 Docker containers.
 Here they are deployed as docker-compose services.
-The Http server and the Virtuoso server can also be deployed as docker-compose service.</small></i>
+The Http server and the Virtuoso server can also be included in the docker-compose services.</small></i>

 ## Documentation
 Documentation of the software in this repository is split over several files.